GIS Project (ESRI Software)

 ESRI has granted Washington unlimited licenses for

-the following software: Full ArcGIS Suite, including ArcInfo, ArcEditor,
+the following software (both desktop and server): Full ArcGIS Suite, including ArcInfo, ArcEditor,

 ArcView, and several other advanced GIS applications.

 OSPI will provide interested districts with access to download ArcGIS software upon request.
 Contact Dennis Small (firstname.lastname@example.org) to obtain this software as well as provisioning licenses.

 The ESRI license grants unlimited access to 32 web courses.
 These courses range from 3 to 24 hours in length.
 Explore courses and descriptions.